Filtering VHS recordings in Virtualdub

 Scaling down (Resize:Lanczos3) of the image should be applied after this sharpening, so that interpolation characteristics of the resizing are not emphasized.

+If a film is very blurred, skin tones in faces sometimes look jagged after the temporal filtering.
 In this case it is useful to slightly sharpen the image before applying the Temporal Smoother (MSU smart sharpen: small overall).
 So the noise filter will find more details.

 Figgure: A Virtualdub filter chain for faded old film from VHS